Unariginal/Cobblemon-DexRewards/README.md

-# Pokedex Rewards for Cobblemon 1.6.1!
+# Pokedex Completion Rewards for Cobblemon 1.6.1!

+Check out the wiki for more information!